Drad3r5/QLang/README.md

 checkout his [Minimal-UART-CPU-System](https://github.com/slu4coder/Minimal-UART-CPU-System),
 it's a nice repository for those who want to dig deep to creating their own minimal cpu

-Wrapper around executing python code [run.sh](./run.sh)
+[run.sh](./run.sh)

-It will be where the graphics modules will be stored [src/Graphics](./src/Graphics/)
+[src/Graphics](./src/Graphics/)

-Location of some example files [examples/](./examples/)
+[examples/](./examples/)

 Implementation